 While most people might think they know the answer to this question, too many people get it wrong.
 But not even I could have predicted the top 10 as some of these countries I didn’t know you could even grow coffee plants in them!
 But this is is a sign of the times and the positions of them often changes with severe climate changes.
-More drought, less coffee beans!
+More drought, fewer coffee beans!
 Too cold, too wet, too sunny!
 But as of this year, this is the current top 10 list…

 10 – Guatemala – (Annual Production in Tonnes: 204,000)